sharif26/CVACEdit/README.md

 The third tab shows the status of the fields in native toggle view.
 It uses ion-toggle to get that native look & toggle the status.

 ![cvac3](https://cloud.githubusercontent.com/assets/5523584/17107507/22080686-5255-11e6-9fb4-7efcb0d35fca.png)

+The screenshots are taken on iPad using ionic view app.